Flo56958/MineTinker/README.md

 Almost everything is configurable: recipes, level caps, which modifiers are enabled, etc.
 ***

+**This plugin is 'balanced' with PvE in Mind.
+If you want to use it for PvP you need to balance it yourself through the various configurations.**
+***
 ## Development
 This repository is maintained by Flo56958 and mainly contributed by [Draycia](https://github.com/Draycia) and Flo56958.
 Everything is made in our free time and we are getting no money for making this plugin.
 It is mostly because we enjoy